-Account custodians send statements directly to the account owners monthly, and in some instances at least a quarterly basis.
-Clients should carefully review these statements, and should compare these statements to any account information provided by ASM including our invoice for fees rendered.
-Clients confirm to ASM that their account is maintained at a qualified custodian via the investment advisory contract.
+Account custodians send statements directly to the account owners monthly, and in some instances at least on a quarterly basis.
+Clients should carefully review these statements and should compare these statements to any account information provided by ASC.
+Clients confirm to ASC that their account is maintained at a qualified custodian via the investment advisory contract.